gabriel-alves-p/ceru-restaurant/README.md

 <img width="477" alt="500" src="https://user-images.githubusercontent.com/82375381/158030270-185ec1e7-28d6-49ad-b4ef-7d3a7885be0e.png">

 ### Cross Browser and Cross Device Testing
-Create a table that lists out what devices, browsers, and operating system you tested your application on and a brief description of why you chose the mixture you did.
-The point is to prove that you looked at the site across various browsers, operating systems, and viewport breakpoints.

 | TOOL / Device                 | BROWSER     | OS         | SCREEN WIDTH  |
 |-------------------------------|-------------|------------|---------------|